Click on the picture for more information..

 COTEC is looking forward to working closely with the Irish Association and the University, to prepare for what we hope will be a ground-breaking Congress.

-We will keep you up- to- date with regard to preparations for the Congress and will look forward very much to seeing many of you in Galway in four years time !
+We will keep you up- to- date with regard to preparations for the Congress and will look forward very much to seeing many of you in Galway in two years time !

 Summary Profile of the Occupational Therapy Profession in Europe(2005-2012)

 Since 1986 COTEC has been collecting data on the number of practising OTs in Europe as well as other information relating to the development of the OT profession in Europe.